Business People Conference Table Man Presenting

 By giving away equity instead of cash, these companies significantly reduce their expenses.
 This, however, leaves employees with valuable but illiquid equity stakes.

-Secondary marketplace platforms connect investors who want to invest in private companies to employees who want to sell some or all of the stock options they've been granted.
-It's a win-win transaction — you get equity and the employee gets cash.
+Secondary marketplace platforms connect investors who want to invest in private companies to employees who want to sell the stock options they've been granted.
+It's a win-win transaction — the employee gets cash and you get equity in private companies you otherwise wouldn't have access to.

 A few of the most popular secondary marketplaces to invest in private companies are: